-However, I did travel a lot and went to about 10 wine tastings since La Rioja is Spain’s wine region!
+However, I did travel a lot and went to about 10 wine tastings, since La Rioja is Spain’s wine region!
 I visited Portugal, Belgium, the Czech Republic, Hungary, Greece, the Netherlands, and Germany, in addition to my Spain adventures.
-It was a whirlwind of a year that I’m glad I took the leap to do it.
+It was a whirlwind of a year and I'm glad I took the leap to do it.

 At 24, you've done some impressive stuff!
 In your pitch, you said you'll have 7 “careers” at this point, and have 5 more to go?
 What does that mean?

 I got the “7 careers” thing from articles I read online, but I believe there's some truth to it since we live in a globalized and unpredictable world.